Trineutron resonances in the SS-HORSE-NCSM approach: Introduction

 In this paper we generalize the technique of locating the $S$-matrix poles proposed in Refs.~\cite{Shirokov_PhysRevC_2016,Mazur_PhysPartNucl_2017,Blokhintsev_YaF_2017_1,Blokhintsev_YaF_2017_2,Shirokov_PhysRevC_2018,Shirokov_PhysRevLett_2016,Shirokov_AIPConfProc_2018} to the case of democratic decay into an odd number of fragments.
-We construct a family of parameterizations of the ${3\to3}$ scattering $S$~matrix in a minimal approximation to enable the possibility of the $S$-matrix pole search.
+We construct a family of parametrizations of the ${3\to3}$ scattering $S$~matrix in a minimal approximation to enable the possibility of the $S$-matrix pole search.

 The structure of the paper is the following.
-We discuss the $3\to3$ scattering, the structure of the respective $S$~matrix and the generalization of the SS-HORSE--NCSM approach to the case of the democratic decay into an odd number of fragments using minimal approximations in Section~\ref{sshorse3b}.
-We apply the developed method to the search of resonances in the three-neutron system based on the NCSM calculations with various realistic $NN$ interactions in Section~\ref{3n}.
-The conculsions are presented in Section~\ref{summary}.
+We discuss the $3\to3$ scattering, the structure of the respective $S$~matrix and the generalization of the SS-HORSE--NCSM approach to the case of the democratic decay into an odd number of fragments using minimal approximations in Sec.~\ref{sshorse3b}.
+We apply the developed method to the search of resonances in the three-neutron system based on the NCSM calculations with various realistic $NN$ interactions in Sec.~\ref{3n}.
+The conclusions are presented in Sec.~\ref{summary}.